Agile Analytics Coach & Trainer

 I’ve been swimming in this water for more than 15 years, and Agile + Data makes sense to me.
 It just makes sense.
 And it’s fun!
 It’s exciting.
 And I feel like I’ve found my space.
 And I’m excited to share it with you and be an Agile Analytics promoter!

 My first job out of grad school in the mid-90’s was business analyst for a startup.
 Naturally, the folks who had invested hundreds of thousands of dollars into our company cared very much that the data they reviewed each month was reliable and insightful… hence I became THE “data warehouse” for that company, providing 54 “critical success factors” to the executives and board of directors each month.
 My second job was as a software developer for an agile consulting firm.
 Here I am, years later, still excited and inspired by the data and agile worlds.
 I intrinsically see how Agile works for BI and DW.
 Watch my blog for examples.
 I speak on the topic throughout the year and at many conferences.
 You can catch my schedule on the events page.
-I’m also honored and enjoy teaching Ken Collier’s Agile Analytics courses.
+I also enjoy teaching Agile Analytics courses.

 On a personal note –